NilsRo/OctoPrint-SlicerEstimator/README.md

 ### Cura
 With Cura native no changes has to be applied to Cura.
 The overall print time is read out of a comment in the GCODE.
 For a correct estimation Octoprints percentage done is used as there is only the overall print time available.
 ### Cura M117
-Remaining time is read out of M117 commands added by Cura if the following Post-Processing actions are activated.
+Remaining time is read out of M117 commands added by Cura if the Post-Processing actions are activated.
 This will update continuously the remaining print time.
 ![](images/Cura.png)

 ### Simplify3D